 K29 Admixture Calculator

 While results from the K29 calculator are similar to the K35, it contains fewer details.
 There is not much discussion and no additional reading material beyond the graph.

 Math Ability App

 The result is a simple graph showing the user’s inferred math ability compared to the general population.
 In addition to the result, the report discusses the role of genetics in determining one’s math skills.

 Results for the remaining apps are similar.
 They typically contain a graph showing the user’s results compared to the population used in the study.
 Usually, GenePlaza also provides a few articles to discuss the results.

 Review of GenePlaza Health Apps

 The Health Traits app has the most extensive results and includes a large number of traits to explore.
 Sections include potential medical diagnoses, early life factors, family history, health and medical history, and more.

 Users can explore their genetic data across different diagnoses and genetic variants.
 GenePlaza lists each trait, like being diagnosed with asthma, how likely you are to have it, and how your genetic code contributes to the risk.

-Exploring each trait also provides further insight into your results, with comparisons of your results to the population studied.
+Exploring each trait also provides further insight into your results, with comparisons to the population studied.
 Users can also look at the specific genes and single nucleotide polymorphisms (SNPs) used to analyze the data.
 These are further broken down into the variants contributing to your risk for a specific trait.